Haver and Lee: Filmography

+Radio

+They appeared in BBC radio broadcasts from 1931, billed as "The Fun Racketeers", and later made regular appearances on Henry Hall's Guest Night, closing their spot with the catchphrase, "Play, Henry!".

 From 1940, they played the roles of Duckweed and Eggblow, two useless handymen in a hotel, in the anarchic radio comedy series Danger - Men at Work!, written and produced by Max Kester.
 They made their final radio broadcast together in the show Happidrome, in 1944.